-- our ongoing clinical trials of losmapimod and FTX-6058; - the impact of the ongoing COVID-19 pandemic on our business and operations, including our clinical trials and development plans, as well as our future financial results; - the initiation, timing, progress and results of our drug target discovery screening programs; - the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and our research and development programs; - our plans to develop and, if approved, subsequently commercialize losmapimod, FTX-6058 and any other product candidates, including in combination with other drugs and therapies; - the timing of and our ability to submit applications for, and obtain and maintain regulatory approvals for losmapimod, FTX-6058 and any other product candidates; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents, and marketable securities; - the potential advantages of our product candidates; - the rate and degree of market acceptance and clinical utility of our products, if our product candidates are approved; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position; - the progress and results of our collaborations with Acceleron Pharma Inc., or Acceleron, a wholly-owned subsidiary of Merck & Co., Inc., or Merck, and MyoKardia, Inc., or MyoKardia, a wholly-owned subsidiary of Bristol-Myers Squibb Company; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and needs for additional financing; - the impact of government laws and regulations; - our competitive position; - developments relating to our competitors and our industry; - our ability to maintain and establish collaborations or obtain additional funding; and - our expectations regarding the time during which we will be an emerging growth company or a smaller reporting company as defined under the federal securities laws.
+- our ongoing clinical trials of losmapimod and FTX-6058; - the impact of our organizational streamlining and realignment of resources, including our anticipated cash runway; - the impact of the ongoing COVID-19 pandemic on our business and operations, including our clinical trials and development plans, as well as our future financial results; - the initiation, timing, progress and results of our drug target discovery screening programs; - the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and our research and development programs; - our plans to develop and, if approved, subsequently commercialize losmapimod, FTX-6058 and any other product candidates, including in combination with other drugs and therapies; - the timing of and our ability to submit applications for, and obtain and maintain regulatory approvals for losmapimod, FTX-6058 and any other product candidates; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents, and marketable securities; - the potential advantages of our product candidates; - the rate and degree of market acceptance and clinical utility of our products, if our product candidates are approved; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position; - the progress and results of our collaboration with MyoKardia, Inc., or MyoKardia, a wholly-owned subsidiary of Bristol-Myers Squibb Company; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and needs for additional financing; - the impact of government laws and regulations; - our competitive position; - developments relating to our competitors and our industry; - · our ability to maintain and establish collaborations or obtain additional funding; and - our expectations regarding the time during which we will be an emerging growth company or a smaller reporting company as defined under the federal securities laws.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that we believe could cause actual results or events to differ materially from the forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments we may make or enter into.
+We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that we believe could cause actual results or events to differ materially from the forward-looking statements that we make.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments we may make or enter into.